...

 Why Should You Use a Knee Scooter/Knee Walker?

-Knee scooters and walkers are recovery assistance solutions designed for those who suffer from various range of users such as experiencing knee injuries, elderly people, and those with disabilities.
+Knee scooters and walkers are recovery assistance solutions designed for a wide range of users, such as those with knee injuries, elderly people, and those with disabilities.

 This mobility aid will give you more upper body strength as well.

-It serves the primary purpose of making daily activities easier and more comfortable.
-Additional and enhanced benefits have been developed over time, and therefore there are now a lot of choices to choose from.
+Its primary purpose is to make daily activities easier and more comfortable.
+Over time, additional and enhanced benefits have been developed, and therefore, there are now many choices.

 There are a few advantages: